 I tried to run the [inaudible] CNN then I've worked a bit with the Generative Adversarial Networks.
 What else, most of the times it's been just, I mean, generically speaking the Deep convolutional neural networks.

-Gunel: [00:31:31] Okay, and one last question which programming languages and Frameworks have you been using so far?
+Interviewer1: [00:31:31] Okay, and one last question which programming languages and Frameworks have you been using so far?

 Interviewee: [00:31:39] So of course, I would say, cause I guess that's the answer that everybody gives you, the main programming language I use is python.
 I've been working with the..
 I mean.
 I'm assuming you were asking about deep learning Frameworks.

-Gunel: [00:32:01] Yes, like tensorflow, keras, pytorch.
+Interviewer1: [00:32:01] Yes, like tensorflow, keras, pytorch.

 Interviewee: [00:32:04] Okay, so mainly Pytorch.
 And bit of tensorflow.
 And once Cafe but luckily I managed to stop doing that and that's pretty much it because again, I've been in the industry for only one year, so I didn't for instance used Theano because it had been buried by then.
 So those are the ones that I have been using a bit.

-Gunel: [00:32:40] I see okay, so I think we're done with our questions.
+Interviewer1: [00:32:40] I see okay, so I think we're done with our questions.
 Thanks a lot for your time, and I hope we did not disturb you too much by [inaudible] telling us about ..

 Interviewee: [00:32:51] No worries.
 No worries.